2023 Pull-A-Thon Team Fundraising Goal: $1,000.00

 Our stewardship team is tirelessly removing invasive species on our property and county parkland throughout the Milwaukee River Greenway, to improve the habitat for wildlife.
 Additionally, we plant and seed a wide-range of native species to increase biodiversity.

 It is vital to invest in the preservation of these verdant greenspaces that are limited in densely populated urban areas.
 These same lands were neglected for years until the revival of the environmental movement in Milwaukee.
 RRF and the lands we manage need your help!
 Please consider joining our Garlic Mustard Pull-a-Thon team or making a donation to our team!
-We are the reigning champs of 2017 and 2018---pulling just over 17,000 lbs collectively!
-Help us regain the trophy---2020 is our year!
+We are the past champs of 2017 and 2018---pulling just over 17,000 lbs collectively!

 Poem by Bill Embly, River Revitalization Foundation FORB volunteer